richard-to/richard-to.github.io/programming/_posts/2014-04-08-wolfenstein-3d-ai-part-6.md

 Additional implementation notes:

-## Use double instead of uchar
+### Use double instead of uchar

 64 bit floating point (double) values between 0.0 and 1.0 are used instead if unsigned chars (uchar) values between 0 and 255.
 This increases the precision and appears to create more keypoints.

-## Octaves
+### Octaves

 One octave is the set of images at a particular level of the pyramid.
-For example octave 1 would consist of five Gaussian blurred image with resolution 1166 x 790, three Difference of Gaussians (DoG) images at the same resolution, and two images that contain keypoints.
+For example octave 1 would consist of five Gaussian blurred images with resolution 1166 x 790, three Difference of Gaussians (DoG) images at the same resolution, and two images that contain keypoints.
 Lowe's paper has a good diagram on page 6.

-## Maxima and minima of DoG images
+### Maxima and minima of DoG images

 The maxima and minima of the DoG images is calculated by comparing the 8 neighboring pixels on current image and the 18 pixels from images above and below.
 This is 36 comparisons for each pixel of the image.
 Luckily not all comparisons are needed since the algorithm is searching for the smallest (minima) or largest (maxima) pixel.
 Lowe's paper has a good diagram on page 7.

-## Calculating DoGs
+### Calculating DoGs

 The equation to calculate the DoG requires two Gaussian images.
 The first image has a sigma that is a factor of `k` larger or smaller than the second image.
 Here `D` represents the DoG image. `G` appears to represent the Gaussian kernels and `I` represents the image.